Sangharakshita

-Sangharakshita retired formally in 1995 and in 2000 stepped down from the movement's ostensive leadership, but he remained its dominant figure and lived at its headquarters in Coddington, Herefordshire.
+Sangharakshita was and remains a highly controversial figure.
+For his supporters, he was a spiritual pioneer who introduced Eastern religious teachings to the West.
+For his detractors, he was a sexual predator who used his position to abuse vulnerable young men.

-The Triratna Order Office announced the death of Sangharakshita after a short illness on 30 October 2018.
+Life

 Early life

-Sangharakshita was born Dennis Philip Edward Lingwood in Tooting, London, in 1925.
+Sangharakshita was born Dennis Philip Edward Lingwood on 26 August 1925 in Tooting, London.
 After being diagnosed with a heart condition he spent much of his childhood confined to bed, and used the opportunity to read widely.
 His first encounter with non-Christian thought was with Madame Helena Blavatsky's Isis Unveiled, upon reading which, he later said, he realised that he had never been a Christian.
 The following year he came across two Buddhist texts, the Diamond Sutra and the Platform Sutra, and concluded that he had always been a Buddhist.

-As Dennis Lingwood, he joined the Buddhist Society at the age of 18, and formally became a Buddhist in May 1944 by taking the Three Refuges and Five Precepts from the Burmese monk, U Thittila.
+As Dennis Lingwood, he joined the Buddhist Society at the age of 18, and formally became a Buddhist in May 1949 by taking the Three Refuges and Five Precepts from the Burmese monk, U Thittila.

 He was conscripted into the army in 1943, and served in India, Ceylon, now known as Sri Lanka, and Singapore as a radio engineer in the Royal Corps of Signals.